GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

 :    Patterns for blocked keywords.

     This check looks for blocked keywords in files.
-If the check finds an blocked keyword the push will be rejected.
+If the check finds an blocked keyword in the diff between the pushed commit and it's parent.

     To find a keyword it is possible to pass a regular expressions by blockedKeywordPattern.